Sub-regional Sage-grouse Planning

 Based on ongoing threats to the Greater Sage-Grouse and its habitat throughout the West, and the U.S. Fish and Wildlife Service’s schedule for making a decision whether to list the species under the Endangered Species Act, the BLM and the U.S. Forest Service have begun to revise land-use plans (LUPs) for lands that include sage-grouse habitat to incorporate consistent objectives and conservation measures into all relevant plans by September 2014.

-General comments or questions should be directed to firstname.lastname@example.org .
+Please submit your comments or questions to firstname.lastname@example.org .